 Undergraduate and graduate students are offered Federal Work-Study if they demonstrate financial need beyond the amount of scholarships, grants and need-based loans they receive.
 Law students are not offered Federal Work-Study as part of the initial financial aid package, but will be reviewed for FWS eligibility upon request.
 (Law students are strongly discouraged by the Law School from working while enrolled.)

-University Work-Study is available to any student who wants to work on campus and does not require that you file the Free Application for Federal Student Aid (FAFSA).
+University Work-Study is available to students who are eligible to work in the United States and does not require that you file the Free Application for Federal Student Aid (FAFSA).
 Since priority is given to those who qualify on a need basis for FWS, students who do not file the FAFSA or do not have FWS eligibility will be allowed to pursue campus employment after the first three weeks of the fall semester.

 Work-study jobs generally pay minimum wage and are limited to 20 hours or less per week.
 The amount offered in work-study is an eligibility amount only.
 You will be paid for the actual hours worked in each pay period.
+You may not work during times that you are scheduled to be in class.
 Depending on the job you select, you may or may not earn the eligibility amount on your award offer.

 International students are eligible for University Work-Study provided their status allows them to work in the United States.

 Baylor University complies with all applicable federal and state nondiscrimination laws and does not engage in prohibited discrimination on the basis of race, color, nationality or ethnic origin, sex, age or disability in employment or the provision of services.

 You can view the process for obtaining a campus job and see the positions available at this time to currently enrolled students at Student Employment/Work-Study.